joesb/helios360/content/handbook/delivery/heuristics.md

   root: Handbook
   order: 80
 meta:
-  title: Heuristics for better delivery leadership
+  title: Heuristics for better project delivery leadership
   description: Fast and frugal rules of thumb to help project delivery start out on the right track and stay there
 pagemeta:
   show: true